 Find out more about NAC English Theatre on Facebook and YouTube.
-To discover some fascinating facts about King Lear click www.nac-cna.ca/en/englishtheatre and learn more through the English Theatre online study guide.
+To discover some fascinating facts about Salt-Water Moon click www.nac-cna.ca/en/englishtheatre and learn more through the English Theatre online study guides.

 Embassy Hotel & Suites is proud to be the Official Hotel Partner for the National Arts Centre English Theatre.